 When system integration is not carried out in a proper way on a project, the following can occur:

 By translating the customers’ requirements into effective and connected systems we avoid these kinds of issues.
-Depending on the needs of the customer on the project we can provide different integration packages, whichever suits the project execution best.
-Below are brief introductions to these packages, but of course giving advice in a personal conversation is always the best way to communicate the details.
+Depending on the needs of the customer on the project we can offer a range of integration packages, allowing the customer to select whichever suits the project execution the best.
+Below are brief introductions to these packages, but of course giving advice in a face-to-face conversation is always the best way to communicate the details.

 The first package we offer is the systems integration package.
-We define systems integration as the integration of two or more, Alewijnse- and/or third party delivered, electric and/or automation subsystems into a single integrated system, providing an overarching functionality that the separate systems do not provide.
+We define systems integration as the integration of two or more, Alewijnse- and/or third party delivered, electric and/or automation subsystems into a single integrated system, providing an overarching functionality that the separate systems cannot provide.

 What we offer is the following:

-Within this package we provide services such as conceptual design, basic engineering, detailed engineering, production, installation, commissioning, supervision and project management for all systems.
-Most suppliers only take care of their own systems and do not take responsibility for the other systems working in relation to the whole function of the ship or plant.
+Within this package we provide services that include conceptual design, basic engineering, detailed engineering, production, installation, commissioning, supervision and project management for all the systems involved.
+Most suppliers take care of only their own systems and do not take responsibility for the other systems working in relation to the whole function of the ship or plant.
 The integration responsibility is then the responsibility of the customer itself.
-These systems get increasingly complex and the customer often lacks sufficient in-depth knowledge on specific domains.
-With this package we take on this integration responsibility and make sure that all the systems work together as a whole.
+These systems get increasingly complicated and the customer often lacks sufficient in-depth knowledge on specific domains.
+With this package we take on the integration responsibility and make sure that all the systems work together as a whole.

-What we also offer is an e-installation integration plus package.
-This package entails that we connect our own equipment to that provided by third-party suppliers, based on third-party supplied data plus additional independent technical reviews.
-Using these reviews we then assess the performance ratings, manage information flow and provide solid advice to our customer.
+We also offer an e-installation integration plus package.
+This package covers projects that entail that we connect our own equipment to that provided by third-party suppliers, based on third-party supplied data plus additional independent technical reviews.
+Using these reviews, we then assess the performance ratings, manage information flow and provide solid advice to our customer.
 Within this package we also provide services such as conceptual design, basic engineering, detailed engineering, production, installation, commissioning, supervision and project management for Alewijnse supplied systems and technical reviews of third-party supplies.

 In order to ensure that different parties work well together, it is very important that the same methodology is used by all involved.
 The preferred approach is systems engineering.
 Systems engineering is an interdisciplinary field of engineering and engineering management that focuses on the design, integration, and management of complex systems over their life cycles.
 At its core, systems engineering utilises systems thinking principles to organise this body of knowledge.

-We believe that by establishing such a methodology and profound framework we are able to make a valuable contribution and improve the way we work together with our partners.
-In complex projects like Oceanco project Y-718 Bravo and Amels project LE6001 we implemented this methodology successfully.
+We believe that by establishing such a methodology and a precise framework we are able to make a valuable contribution and improve the way we work together with our partners.
+In complex projects like Oceanco’s project Y-718 Bravo and Amels’ project LE6001 we implemented this methodology successfully.